-- J.D./M.B.A., in cooperation with the Business School
+- J.D./M.B.A., with the Business School

-- J.D./M.S.W., in cooperation with the School of Social Work.
+- J.D./M.S.W., with the School of Social Work

 Students who do not seek another graduate degree may nevertheless enroll in other graduate level courses in subjects related to law and transfer up to six credits to the Juris Doctor degree.